adityawarrier/react-lib/README.md

 - This libary makes use of typescript and exports types for all elements.
 - Rollup used for js bundling, tsc for types.
 - The repo makes use of storybooks for UI development.
+- The repo makes use plop as a codegen tool